ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>legal staff member</b>, I want the archiving process to be automated, so that I can ensure that all relevant data is always archived and can not be forgotten about.

+!!! abstract "[US-AU-00] Configurable trigger for archiving"
+    As a <b>Moodle administrator</b>, I want to be able to specify which events (e.g., end of an exam, finalization of grades, manual clearance) trigger the archiving process, so that I can adapt the archiving process to the specific processes of my institution.

+!!! abstract "[US-AU-00] Archiving reminders"
+    As a <b>teacher</b>, I want to receive a reminder if an activity that should be archived is not yet archived, so that I can ensure that I do not forget to finalize an exam.

+    As a <b>Moodle administrator</b> or <b>COO</b>, I want teachers to receive reminders if an activity that should be archived is not yet archived, so that I do not have to manually remind teachers to archive their exams.

 !!! abstract "[US-AU-00] Automated transfer into external systems"
     As a <b>legal staff member</b>, I want the archives to be automatically transferred into external systems, such as write-once-read-many (WORM) storage or document management systems (DMS), so that the data is stored appropriately.

     As a <b>system administrator</b>, I want the archives to be automatically transferred into external systems, so that the archives do not take up too much space on the server and I do not have to manually transfer data.

+!!! abstract "[US-AU-00] Integration with campus management systems"
+    As a <b>COO</b>, I want the archiving system to be integrated with the campus management system, so that archived data can easily be processed further, e.g., storing it inside a student's digital record file.

+    As a <b>teacher</b>, I want the archiving system to be integrated with the campus management system, so that I can easily link the archived exam data to the rest of the student's data.

+    As a <b>system administrator</b>, I want the archiving system to be integrated with the campus management system, so that I do not have to develop custom glue logic.

 !!! abstract "[US-AU-00] Parallel processing"
     As a <b>system administrator</b>, I want that multiple archiving jobs can be processed in parallel, so that the